javaplus/pi_bomb_game/README.md

 Code to control the RaspberryPi fake bomb box.
 This controls a small ADA Fruit 7 Segment display with an I2C backpack and a takes input from multiple buttons and a master control switch.

-NOTE: the modules that start with a color name are no longer used.

 ## bomb_controller.py